trapexit/mergerfs/mkdocs/docs/faq/usage_and_functionality.md

 Nothing special needs to be done.
 Remove the branch from mergerfs' config and copy (rsync) the data from the removed filesystem into the pool.
-The same as if it were you transfering data from one filesystem to another.
+The same as if it were you transferring data from one filesystem to another.

 If you wish to continue using the pool with all data available while